Georgia Vital Record

 Accepted for Apostille

-• Certified Georgia birth certificate issued by the State Office of Vital Records.
+• Certified Georgia death certificate issued by the State Office of Vital Records.

-• Certified birth certificate issued by a Georgia county vital records office.
+• Certified death certificate issued by Georgia Vital Records or an authorized county office.

 • Recent certified copies bearing raised or printed seal and registrar’s signature.